dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-Hypervisor
 ```

-Intel HAXM and Microsoft Hyper-V cannot both be active at the same time.
-Unfortunately, there is no way to switch between Hyper-V and HAXM without restarting your computer.
+Intel HAXM and Microsoft Hyper-V can't both be active at the same time.
+Unfortunately, there's no way to switch between Hyper-V and HAXM without restarting your computer.

-In some cases, using the above steps will not succeed in disabling Hyper-V if Device Guard and Credential Guard are enabled.
-If you are unable to disable Hyper-V (or it seems to be disabled but HAXM installation still fails), use the steps in the next section to disable Device Guard and Credential Guard.
+It's possible that the preceding steps won't succeed in disabling Hyper-V if Device Guard and Credential Guard are enabled.
+If you're unable to disable Hyper-V, or it seems to be disabled but HAXM installation still fails, use the steps in the next section to disable Device Guard and Credential Guard.

 #### Disabling Device Guard